bogdanvuk/phd/source/efti.rst

     An example of the hill climbing problem and the issue of escaping the local optimum A by a greedy strategy in order to reach point B.

-The search space for the optimal DT individual has much higher dimensionality and is thus much more complicated than the hill-climbing problem described above.
-Also, instead of striving for higher elevation, we strive for higher DT individual fitness, and instead of walking in the mountains, we are mutating the DT individual to move around in the search space.
-However, the main idea is the same, in order to visit as discover as many fitness peaks as possible (in order to find the highest one), we sometimes need to pursue a less fit individual.
-Since we are unable to tell, which poorer performing solution will eventually lead to an improved one, this decision is made at random with some probability.
+Regarding the evolutional DT induction, instead of striving for higher elevation, the algorithm is striving for a DT individual with higher fitness, and instead of walking in the mountains, the DT individual is being mutated to move around in the search space.
+The search spaces of the DT individuals that solve practical problems, have much higher dimensionality and are thus much more complicated than the hill-climbing problem described above.
+However, the main idea is the same, in order to visit and discover as many fitness peaks as possible (in order to find the highest one), the algorithm sometimes needs to pursue a less fit individual.
+Since it is impossible to tell, which poorer performing solution will eventually lead to an improved one, the decision of going after a poorer solution is made at random with some probability.
 This probability is called the search probability, since it allows for the evolution process to search the wider neighborhood of the current solution.
-Without this search, the system would tend to get stuck at local maximas.
+Without this search, the systems tend to get stuck at local maximas.

 **Ovo cak nije ni uradjeno, probati da li unapredjuje rezultate**